marykamithi/Air-Quality-in-Dar-es-Salaam/README.md

 **Story**
 - Dar es Salaam is a bustling, growing city where air quality directly affects health and daily life.
 This notebook walks through a pragmatic time-series analysis pipeline: wrangling sensor readings, exploratory plots, baseline modeling, autoregression tuning, and walk-forward validation.

-What I changed
-- Removed WorldQuant University copyright and proprietary video references.
-- Added this README with clear instructions and a brief narrative.

 How to run
 1. Create a Python environment and install dependencies: